TN 99 (03-25)

 Accept a combination of various forms of primary and secondary evidence if it results in a more accurate wage determination.

-EXAMPLE: Using Primary and Secondary Evidence to Compute Monthly Earnings
+EXAMPLE: Using a Combination of Primary and Secondary Evidence to Compute Monthly Earnings

 An SSI eligible recipient receives weekly wages from working at a local deli.